Use FileVault to Get Full Disk Encryption in Mac OS X

 Second, because FileVault uses on-the-fly encryption, it can lead to a performance degradation on some Macs.
 This is particularly true older models and Macs with slower hard drives.
 For this reason, FileVault is best used on newer Macs, preferably those that are equipped with faster hard disks like SSD’s.
 SSD’s are quick enough that you’ll basically never notice the difference, whereas older 5400rpm drives can feel some delay, particularly when accessing larger files.
 If you really want fast performance with disk level encryption, FileVault is yet another great excuse to upgrade to an SSD, which are increasingly affordable and offer the best bang for the upgrade buck anyway.

-If you’re comfortable with the password requirements, the recovery key, and have a speedy Mac for the best performance, and you feel like you need the utmost security on your Mac with disk level encryption, then let’s proceed to enable FileVault in OS X.
+If you’re comfortable with the password requirements, the recovery key, and have a speedy Mac for the best performance, and you feel like you need the utmost security on your Mac with disk level encryption, then let’s proceed to enable FileVault in Mac OS X.

-How to Enable FileVault Encryption
+How to Enable FileVault Encryption on Mac

 Turning on FileVault disk encryption is easy in Mac OS X:

 - From the Apple menu open System Preferences and go to “Security & Privacy”